ZQN.7 - Half million dollar QLDC consultants' tangled web

 The company details for ZQN.7 gives the residential address of Ruth and Antony Stokes, the two 50% director/shareholders of ZQN.7, as 37 Suburb Street, Queenstown.
-When Crux visited that address this weekend, new occupants said that the Stokes had sold last year and were currently on holiday in Noosa.
+When Crux visited that address this weekend, new occupants said that the Stokes had sold the property last year.

 Real estate records show that Mr and Mrs Stokes sold 37 Suburb Street for $1.7 million in August 2019.

 Even though Ms Paterson is not listed as a director or shareholder of ZQN.7 - the company's registered address - 15 Advance Terrace, Arrowtown - is owned by Ms Paterson.
 It is a steep, vacant paddock above the Arrowtown town centre.

 Speaking to Crux, Ms Paterson said that she had done most of the work on the 82-page QLDC speed limit appendix, with Mrs Stokes editing and polishing the final draft.
 Ms Paterson told Crux that “writing is not my strong point” and that Ruth Stokes was a “very good person and very close friend.”
 Ms Paterson said she often worked until the early hours of the morning on the speed limit document.
 She and Ruth Stokes had also done some consulting work on QLDC parking issues and were currently assigned to an unspecified infrastructure project.